shofiqtest/shofiqtest/README.md

 Here is some info about me:

-- 💬 I am a dedicated Software Engineer with experience in embedded systems and software design, specializing in C++ programming for embedded environments.
-What differentiates me is my unique background, which integrates knowledge from the fields of Electrical, Computer, and Biomedical engineering.
-This enables me to bridge the gap between software and hardware effectively.
-I am eager to bring my skills to your software team and contribute to our collective mission of advancing software innovation for the future.
-- ⚡ I love to study: RISC-V, Quantum Computing, Software design & development, Optimisation
+- 💬 I’m a System-on-Chip (SoC) Software Engineer at Nokia, working at the intersection of high-performance embedded systems and modern C/C++ development.
+I design and develop core software components for ASIC-based platforms, contribute to automation frameworks using Bash, and build libraries that optimize system efficiency and hardware–software integration.

+My work involves close collaboration across hardware and FPGA teams, supporting Beamforming technology in 5G systems.
+I have a strong interest and exposure in processor architecture, including RISC-V–based systems, instruction-level optimization, and performance-aware embedded development.

+With a Master’s degree in Biomedical Engineering from the University of Oulu and another in Computer Science and Engineering, I bring both analytical depth and practical software expertise.
+I’m particularly interested in emerging computing paradigms, including RISC-V architecture innovation and quantum computing fundamentals, and how they may shape the future of high-performance and embedded systems.

+- ⚡ I enjoy working close to hardware, solving complex system challenges, and building reliable, maintainable software that scales.

 ### 📫 How to reach me:
    [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/mdshofiqul/)